homaiminhnhat0101/BI_DSS/README.md

 # BI_DSS
 Business Intelligence and Decision support system
-This is ARM template for BI DSS project
+This is ARM template and ADF Json file (zip) for BI DSS project